A daily snout-to-tail exam accomplishes several important things all at once, but most importantly, it teaches what is ‘normal for the dog.

 3. Develop a pattern.

-Try to develop a pattern, so you perform the exam at the same each time and in the same way.
+Try to develop a pattern, so you perform the exam simultaneously and in the same way.
 This way, you won’t accidentally skip over a part.

 4. Start at the head.